 Right-handed bread knives hold serrations on the left side, and left-handed bread knives come with serrations on their right sides.
 This allows them to cut the bread, buns, and even sausages without applying pressure or turning the blade.

-Other than that, these knives are also pretty versatile and they apply the same formula for their versatility as a chef knife.
+Along that, these knives are also pretty versatile and they apply the same formula for their versatility as a chef knife.
 The longer the serration will be on the blade, the more versatile a knife will be.
 They are often Ceramic knives in terms of build.

 Check out the Best Bread Knife here